 17 Best Bean to Cup Coffee Machines of 2022

-In this article, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.
+In this article, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

-This includes comparisons of features, but likewise my own thoughts on each machine based on my understanding of bean to cup coffee machines, and based on the experience I’ve had with each machine.
+This includes comparisons of features, but also my own thoughts on each machine based on my knowledge of bean to cup coffee machines, and based on the experience I’ve had with each machine.

-I’ve used the majority of of these machines myself, usually rather commonly for my individual blog post reviews and YouTube reviews, and any that I’ve not yet got my hands on as of yet, I will do soon and I’ll update this article accordingly.
+I’ve used a lot of these machines myself, usually rather commonly for my individual blog post reviews and YouTube reviews, and any that I’ve not yet got my hands on as of yet, I will do soon and I’ll update this article accordingly.

-So if you’re shopping for a bean to cup coffee machine and you wanted some ideas and comparisons by someone who knows a bit about the machines in issue, then this is for you.
+So if you’re shopping for a bean to cup coffee makeking device and you wanted some ideas and comparisons by someone who knows a little bit about the machines in issue, then this is for you.

 Best Bean to Cup Coffee Machines of 2021